Huawei P20 review: excellent camera and a more affordable price!

 Huawei P20 has no audio jack, but you can still use headphones through the USB Type-C port.
 A welcome addition is the bundled USB Type-C to 3.5 mm headphone jack adapter, which allows you to connect traditional headphones to your smartphone.
 The speaker on this smartphone is not stereo, like on the Huawei P20 Pro.

-Huawei P20 has a non-removable Li-Po 3400 mAh battery, and it lacks an infrared port.
+Huawei P20 has a non-removable Li-Po 3400 mAh battery, which provides plenty of juice.
+The smartphone and it lacks an infrared port.
 Therefore, you cannot use it to remote control other devices (like TVs), as you can with Huawei P20 Pro.
 Also, there is no wireless charging available on this smartphone.
 Luckily, Huawei P20 offers fast charging with the help of its SuperCharge adapter.
 If you want to read the official specifications of this smartphone, go to this page: Huawei P20 Specifications.

 If you would like to know more about the smartphone experience offered by the Huawei P20, its cameras, bundled apps, and performance in benchmarks, read the second page of this review.